Onigiri | Japanese Food Guide

-In Japanese culture, it is important not to waste any food, and the onigiri (rice ball) is a great example of how this goal is reached.
-In home-made bento lunch boxes, it is very common to stuff last night’s dinner leftovers in a rice ball and pack it in a piece of seaweed and it makes for a tasty, popular lunch.
+In Japanese culture, it is important not to waste any food.
+And the onigiri (rice ball) is a great example of how this goal is reached.
+In home-made bento lunch boxes, it is very common to stuff last night’s dinner leftovers in a rice ball.
+You then pack it in a piece of seaweed and there’s a tasty, popular lunch.

-It is definitely not only the home-made version that is eaten often in Japan, but you can also easily buy onigiri as a cheap on-the-go snack in any convenience store.
-You can buy them at 7/11, Family Mart and Lawson for around 1-1.50 USD per piece.
+It is definitely not only the home-made version that is eaten often in Japan.
+You can also easily buy onigiri as a cheap on-the-go snack in any convenience store.
+You can buy them at 7/11, Family Mart, and Lawson for around 1-1.50 USD per piece.

 It usually looks like a dark green triangle or a round rice ball with all kinds of fillings.
 If you buy an onigiri in the convenience store, make sure to check the directions on how to unwrap it on the package.
 As long as you follow the instructions and correct unwrapping order, it is easy to unwrap it.